frontarm/navi/docs/getting-started/Routes.md

 # Routes

-Routes are objects which contain instructions on which parts of the applicaiton to display.
+Routes are objects which contain instructions on which parts of the application to display.
 In a way, they're a lot like [Locations](Location.md).
 In fact, both Location objects and Route objects store *exactly the same information*.
 The difference is in how this information is structured.

 **`Route` objects have a structure which mirrors your component hierarchy. `Location` objects have a structure which mirrors your browser's History and URL API.**